 1.2.
 Work # 1 (group) - is equivalent to 40% of the final grade;

 1.3.
-Work # 2 (individual) - Worksheets to be prepared in each class - equivalent to 20% of the final grade.
+Paper # 2 (individual) - Worksheets to be prepared in each class - equivalent to 20% of the final grade.

 2. Examination period:

 2.1.
-The classification in the written exam is equivalent to 100% of the grade for students who did not participate in the continuous assessment.
+The classification in the exam and written appeal is equivalent to 100% of the grade.

 - Buhalis, D. e Costa , C. e Panyik, E. (2014).
 European Tourism Planning and Organisation Systems: The EU Member States.
 Bristol: Channel View Publications